Infancy Gospel of Thomas: Manuscript tradition

 Whether the original language of the Infancy Gospel of Thomas was Greek or Syriac is unknown.
-The few surviving Greek manuscripts provide no clues themselves because none predate the 13th century, whereas the earliest authorities, according to the editor and translator Montague Rhodes James, are a much abbreviated sixth-century Syriac version, and a Latin palimpsest of the fifth or sixth century, which has never been fully translated and can be found in Vienna.
+The few surviving Greek manuscripts provide no clues themselves because only one small scrap on papyrus predates the 13th century, whereas the earliest authorities, according to the editor and translator Montague Rhodes James, are a much abbreviated sixth-century Syriac version, and a Latin palimpsest of the fifth or sixth century, which has never been fully translated and can be found in Vienna.
 Many manuscripts, translations, shortened versions, alternates, and parallels have slight, nuanced differences.
 James found that their large number makes the compilation of an urtext very difficult.
 This number of texts and versions reflects the great popularity of the work during the High Middle Ages.

 Of the many different versions and alternate forms (e.g. Greek, Syriac, Latin, Slavonic, etc.), the three principal forms are commonly referred to as given by Constantin von Tischendorf.
 Two of those are Greek texts which are called Greek Text A (Greek A); Greek Text B (Greek B); and the third is Latin.
 The first known publication of the Infancy Gospel of Thomas was by J Fabricius and has come to be known as Greek A. The Greek A is the most well-known form often used and in its full form is the longer of the two Greeks, based on at least 2 manuscripts.
 It consists of nineteen chapters with several alternate other manuscripts with abbreviated forms.
 The Greek B was found by Tischendorf on a trip to Mount Sinai in 1844, which is not only shorter (11 chapters), but is a different version of the well-known A text.
 It has some chapters abbreviated, other entire chapters left out completely, and few new lines.
 The Latin translations has two distinct form of versions from the Old Latin with the Late Latin.
 The Latin was notable as it was the first discovered with an Egyptian prologue.

-Parts of the Latin version were translated into Old Irish poetry, probably around 700 CE according to James Carney, making this translation one of the earliest of this gospel.
+Parts of the Latin version were translated into Old Irish poetry, probably around 700 AD according to James Carney, making this translation one of the earliest of this gospel.

+An earlier manuscript of the infancy gospel has since been discovered, dating to the fourth or fifth century.